chow-petit/awesome-curated-tools/README.md

 * [Library Genesis](http://libgen.io/) - A multiple domain, search and access engine for publications and more than 2.1 M books.

 #### Authoring
-* [Authorea](https://www.authorea.com/) - It is like a Google Docs on steroids for scientific publications and Open Science.
+* [Authorea](https://www.authorea.com/) - It is like Google Docs on steroids for scientific publications and Open Science.
+Incredible capacities - we love it.
 Here's an example of what you can do with it: [The "Paper" of the Future](https://www.authorea.com/users/23/articles/8762-the-paper-of-the-future).

 #### Bibliography management
 * [F1000](https://f1000.com/) (Workspace & Prime) – Leading biomedical experts helping scientists to discover, discuss and publish research.